Autism and the Holidays

 - Prepare them by showing pictures of your house all decked out from previous years.

 - Gradually decorate.
-On the first day, put up the tree, on the next day, decorate the tree, and so on.
-Make a visual schedule or calendar that shows what will be done on each day.
+On the first day, put up the tree, decorate the tree on the next day, and so on.
+Make a visual schedule or calendar that shows what will happen on each day.

 - If possible, attend a Sensitive Santa event.

-- If you can’t attend a Sensitive Santa event, call the location where you’ll be visiting Santa ahead of time to let them know you’re coming.
+- If you can’t attend a Sensitive Santa event, call the location you plan on visiting Santa ahead of time to let them know you’re coming.
 Ask Santa’s helpers when the best time to visit is and see if he can be extra understanding and gentle with your child.